 Mayor John Tory and the City of Toronto partnered with Toronto Foundation to establish the #TorontoStrong Fund in response to the April 23 van attack on Yonge Street that left 10 dead, 16 injured and a city in shock.
-To-date, $3.5 million has been generously contributed by city residents, corporate sponsors and beyond to support those most directly impacted: the victims and their families.

 On July 22 tragedy struck again, this time on Danforth Avenue where two people were killed by gunfire and 13 others injured.
 The City of Toronto and Toronto Foundation, working with the pro bono #TorontoStrong steering committee established a second fund to provide direct support to the victims of the Danforth shooting.